Osaka's band scene has a heat all its own, different from Tokyo

 |---|---|---|

-As detailed in The Real Costs of Band Activity, studio rent is your fixed cost.
-Osaka's is 30-40% cheaper than Tokyo.
-Practicing 4 times monthly adds up to tens of thousands of yen annually.
-That difference matters.
+As you can see in The Real Costs of Band Activity, studio rates are a fixed cost of band activity.
+Osaka's fixed costs are 30-40% cheaper than Tokyo.
+For 4 practice sessions a month, that's a difference of several tens of thousands of yen annually.
+This difference is significant.

-To appreciate Osaka's music scene's depth, look at the artists it's produced.
+To understand the richness of Osaka's music scene, look at the artists born from this city.

-- WULFULS — A soulful rock band born from Osaka.
-Songs like "Guts Daze!!" and "Banzai ~Glad to Love~" perfectly capture Osaka's energy and humanity in musical form
+- Wulful Ouzels — A soulful rock band born from Osaka.
+Songs like "Guts da ze!!" and "Banzai—good that I like you—" are like Osaka's spirit and humanity transformed directly into music

-- KANA-BOON — All members from Osaka Prefecture.
-Formed in their high school light music club in 2006, debuted major in 2013.
-Representative of Osaka's indie scene ascent
+- KANA-BOON — All members are from Osaka Prefecture.
+Formed in a high school light music club in 2006, they made their major debut in 2013.
+A representative example of bands climbing through Osaka's indie scene

-- 10-FEET — Though from Kyoto, central to Osaka's live scene.
-Their festival "Kyoto Taisaku" is a summer fixture for Kansai musicians
+- 10-FEET — From Kyoto but always central to Osaka's live scene.
+Their hosted festival "Kyoto Daisaku-sen" is a summer tradition for Kansai musicians

-- Kyuusou Neko Kami — From Kwansei Gakuin University's light music circle.
-Grew through live houses around Osaka and Kobe
+- Kyuso Nekokami — From Kwansei Gakuin University's light music circle.
+Grew through playing live houses in Osaka and Kobe

-- 04 Limited Sazabys — From Nagoya but refined through Kansai tours.
-Symbolizes the interconnection of Tokyo-Aichi-Nagoya and Kansai music scenes
+- 04 Limited Sazabys — Originally from Nagoya but honed through Kansai tours.
+A symbolic example of the connection between Tokai and Kansai music scenes

 |---|---|---|---|